MVNU Hires Head Men's Soccer Coach

 "First of all, I want to thank President Henry Spaulding, Rev. Joe Noonen, Coach Keith Veale, and the search committee for this tremendous opportunity.
 Through prayer and weeks of careful discernment, it became evidently clear that this was the door that God wanted me to walk through, and I'm incredibly excited to see what he has in store for me and for the MVNU men's soccer program," said Ganzberg.

 "As an assistant coach in the conference, I've watched the MVNU program from afar and have always been impressed with the way the players and coaches handled themselves, both on and off the field.
 The roster is ready to compete now, and I'm ready to lead this impressive group of young men.
 My wife, Rebekah, and I are grateful and humbled to join the MVNU family, and we're eager to begin the next season of life together in a Christ-centered environment," said Ganzberg.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 28 states and 17 countries/U.S. territories.

 Recent PostsMount Vernon Nazarene University to Launch Men’s Lacrosse

-posted about 1 month agoMVNU Cross Country Teams Involved in Accident
+posted 4 months agoMVNU Cross Country Teams Involved in Accident